 Melbourne

-Besides that, you can also pay a visit to the Queen Victoria Market.
+Besides that, you can also visit the Queen Victoria Market.
 This bustling space has been at the heart of Melbourne for over 140 years and is a great place to shop for fresh produce, antiques, handicrafts, coffee, and delicious food.

 Another must-visit location in Melbourne is the National Gallery of Victoria: the oldest public art museum in all of Australia.
 It’s the perfect place to immerse yourself in the city’s history, culture, and creativity.
 Also, be sure to check out the Melbourne Zoo for a fun day of getting up close and personal with your favourite Australian wildlife.